FlyOne

-FlyOne is a privately owned Moldovan low-cost airline headquartered in Chișinău, Moldova.
-FlyOne was launched in 2016 and has managed in a short time to become one of the leaders of the aviation industry in Republic of Moldova.
+FLY ONE Moldova, commonly styled FlyOne, is a Moldovan low-cost airline headquartered in Chișinău, Moldova.
+Launched as a privately owned company in 2016, it managed in a short time to become one of the leaders of the aviation industry in Republic of Moldova.
 It operates scheduled and charter flights from its bases.

 History

 The airline received its Air Operator Certificate in late March 2016, and operated its first scheduled passenger flights in June 2016 to Antalya, Heraklion, and Rhodes.
 Since 2021, it has had a subsidiary FlyOne Armenia operating from Yerevan, Armenia.
 In July 2025, the airline acquired Uzbek airline, Asia Union Airlines, and rebranded it to FlyOne Asia.

 Destinations

 FlyOne currently operates direct flights to the following destinations: